 Elise feels lucky that she was diagnosed with early-stage ovarian cancer, and being an Advocate Leader allows her to fight for women who may not be able to fight for themselves.

-Sayla was diagnosed earlier this year and is currently in treatment.
-She’s determined to use her experience to help other women, and is empowered to advocate for women fighting ovarian cancer through OCRFA’s Advocate Leader program.
+Sayla is currently in treatment.
+She’s determined to use her experience to help other women, and is empowered to advocate for women fighting ovarian cancer through OCRA’s Advocate Leader program.